 Japan reported BioRid response differentiation between 095G and other 102G/115 on calibration test.
 By swapping the dummy jacket between 012G and 095, the waveform was shifted to correspond with the original dummy jacket's waveform.

 Japan will evaluate the jacket stiffness using the new procedures developed by Humanetics.
 Korea reported their latest study of test procedure on the variation of dummy response by using FEM model and sled test.
-Korea noted that current low level of confidence in repeatability and reproducibility of real tests may be due to high tolerance of some factor of the dummy and considered that the current tolerance for BioRid II setting should be reconsidered in establishing test procedure in gtr 7 Phase 2.

-- 79. At the 9th informal meeting, TRL reported the outcome of an EC study that evaluated the dummy reproducibility and repeatability using sled test.
+Korea noted that current low level of confidence in repeatability and reproducibility of real tests may be due to high tolerance of some factor of the dummy and considered that the current tolerance for BioRid II setting should be reconsidered in establishing test procedure in gtr 7 Phase 2. - 95.
+At the 9th informal meeting, TRL reported the outcome of an EC study that evaluated the dummy reproducibility and repeatability using sled test.
 The results indicated some specific channels do not provide adequate reproducibility (C.V).
 The dummy response was sensitive to the change which suggested that certification test and better control of material properties might be needed.
 The spine bumper, jacket and pelvis fresh will be examined and dummies refurbished.
-The refurbished dummies will be evaluated with same sled test condition in timely manner. - 80.
+The refurbished dummies will be evaluated with same sled test condition in timely manner. - 96.
 At the 11th informal meeting, Humanetics reported the sled test result using the republished dummies.
 The results indicated better reproducibility with C.V values but still need data analysis.
 TEG chair proposed additional sled test series with EC project rig seat and PDB hard bucket seat.
-The test results will be discussed at the next informal meeting (mid-February 2013). - 81.
+The test results will be discussed at the next informal meeting (mid-February 2013). - 97.
 At the BioRID TEG and informal meeting, Chrysler reported the repeatability and reproducibility analysis from the EC project of dummy repeatability and reproducibility, showed that some channels are good and some poor.
 The dummy components, jacket, pelvis and bumper have since been updated through validation tests and the analysis showed the dummy reproducibility has been improved.
-(Series1, Series2) - 82.
+(Series1, Series2) - 98.
 At the 15th informal meeting, Humanetics reported the development update status for dummy certification test and reproducibility issue.
 Humanetics reported that the stiffness of the candidate replacement materials for the spine bumper (Urethane rubber) in BioRID had proven unstable with aging.
-They confirmed that all current testing was proceeding using matched and stable material and that new materials, when available, would be benchmarked against the original. - 83.
-At the informal meeting by WebEX in middle of November 2014, Humanetics reported the dummy quality has improved as a result of the new procedures.
-Repeatability, reproducibility and C.V values were reported for several dummies.
-Matched dummies were identified for delivery to NHTSA(VRTC).
+They confirmed that all current testing was proceeding using matched and stable material and that new materials, when available, would be benchmarked against the original.